paulvha/sps30_on_raspberry/README.md

 To compile the program, go in the directory and type
     make

-To create a build the SPS30 with Dylos monitor (in case you have one)
+To create a build the SPS30 with Dylos monitor (in case you have one):
     make BUILD=DYLOS

-To create a build the SPS30 with SDS011 monitor (in case you have one)
+To create a build the SPS30 with SDS011 monitor (in case you have one):
     make BUILD=SDS011

-To create a build the SPS30 with BOTH SDS011 & Dylos monitor
+To create a build the SPS30 with BOTH SDS011 & Dylos monitor:
     make BUILD=BOTH

 ## Program usage